SnowyAlcazar/aleynmoor/index.md

 A project is completed when the percent complete is set to 100% either with the final reporting period or by clicking the button on the Project Details screen.

 ## Use of Earned Value (EVA) techniques
-ProjectAble uses the earned value calulations discussed widely on the web and published in the **Project Management Book of Knowledge (PMBoK)** [EVA](https://www.pmi.org/learning/library/make-earned-value-work-project-6001).
+ProjectAble uses the earned value calulations discussed widely on the web and published in the **Project Management Book of Knowledge (PMBoK)** [PMI EVA](https://www.pmi.org/learning/library/make-earned-value-work-project-6001).
 In addition, ProjectAble makes use of two additional Estimate AT Complete methods - [IEAC1 & IEAC2](https://www.linkedin.com/pulse/earned-value-management-ieac1-ieac2-mick-higgins/) which provide further context around the likely outturn of the project.

 Calculation | Method | Descriptive Method
 ------------|--------|-------------------